Manhattan Cafe: 2002: four-year-old season

 On 23 March 2002, Manhattan Cafe began his second season in the Grade II Nikkei Sho at Nakayama.
 He started favourite but finished only sixth of the eight runners behind Active Bio.
 On his next appearance he was one of eleven horses to contest the spring edition of the Tenno Sho over 3200 metres at Kyoto on 28 April.
 Narita Top Road started favourite with Manhattan Cafe next in the betting on 1.9/1 ahead of Jungle Pocket and Sunrise Pegasus.
 Ridden as usual by Ebina he won by a neck and half a length from Jungle Pocket and Narita Top Road.

 Manhattan Cafe was rested until autumn when he was sent to Europe to contest the 81st running of the Prix de l'Arc de Triomphe over 2400 metres as Longchamp Racecourse on 6 October.
 Starting at odds of 8.3/1 he turned into the straight in seventh place but faded to finish thirteenth of the sixteen runners behind Marienbard.

 Assessment and awards

 In January 2003, Manhattan Cafe was voted Best Older Male Horse of 2002 at the JRA Awards.

 Stud record

 After his retirement from racing, Manhattan Cafe became a breeding stallion at the Shadai Stallion Station in Hokkaido where he replaced his recently deceased sire.
 He was the Leading sire in Japan in 2009.

-Manhattan Cafe is also the broodmare sire of T O Keynes, the winner of several Grade 1 dirt races including the 2021 Champions Cup.
+Manhattan Cafe is also a successful broodmare sire, siring the dams of T O Keynes (2021 Teio Sho, Champions Cup), Meisho Hario (2022 and 2023 Teio Sho, 2023 Kashiwa Kinen, 2025 Kawasaki Kinen), Tastiera (2023 Tōkyō Yūshun, 2025 Queen Elizabeth II Cup), Peptide Nile (2024 February Stakes), T O Royal (2024 Spring Tenno Sho) and Soul Rush (2024 Mile Championship, 2025 Dubai Turf).